 Finally, in the Assignee records for that MatchGroup, set the Capacity Threshold number to whatever is appropriate for that Assignee.

 In this example, Charlie has a CapacityThreshold of 5, and Bob doesn't have one set at all.
 This means that when Charlie has 5 leads assigned to him that are in the Open - Not Contacted status, then he will not be assigned any more leads by this MatchGroup until he has progressed his existing leads onto other statuses.
 As Bob doesn't have a CapacityThreshold set, he will continue to be assigned leads.

 Check the Current Load According to the New CapacityModel

 After you have set the criteria, check that the CapacityModel returns the results you expect.
 In the bottom right panel, you should see a set of results that corresponds to the load the users are currently under according to the CapacityModel.
 Click Refresh Query if you have just finished setting the criteria.
 So for example, if you have created a CapacityModel that defines capacity as a certain number of Leads at the Open - Not Contacted status, the results in this section show you the number of records that match this CapacityModel grouped by OwnerId.

 Combine Capacity Models

 In some instances it makes sense to Combine several Capacity Models.
 For example an organization might want to consider New Leads + Open Opportunities in determining assignee capacity.
 Capacity Models are additive - so if we extended our example to include Opportunities as well, then Charlie would need to keep his New Leads + Open Opportunities at or below 5.

-At any time you can go to the Working Hours Summary tab to see the status of your Assignees.
+At any time you can go to the Assignee Summary tab to see the status of your Assignees.
 If they have reached their Capacity Threshold, you will see an orange 'At Capacity' status.

 When All Assignees Exceed Capacity Threshold